Frequently asked questions about the Sanskrit engine

 Other known transliteration schemes

 The Sanskrit platform allows the optional use of three other transliteration schemes, the so-called Kyoto-Harvard scheme KH usual for Western indologists, the WX scheme used at University of Hyderabad and other Indian sites, and the SLP1 scheme of the Sanskrit Library.
 Thus for instance the word tacchrutvā may be input as tacchrutvaa in the default Velthuis scheme, as tacchrutvA in the Kyoto-Harvard scheme, as wacCruwvA in the WX scheme, or as tacCrutvA in the SLP1 scheme.
 Similarly vaiśeṣikaḥ may be input as vaize.sika.h in the default Velthuis scheme, as vaizeSikaH in the Kyoto-Harvard scheme, as vESeRikaH in the WX scheme, or as vESezikaH in the SLP1 scheme.
+A convenient table compares the various encodings.
 In order to choose a transliteration scheme other than the default, click on the corresponding radio button in the interface pages.